AlasdairWilkins/codenames/app/README.md

 ## Adding Bootstrap

 You don’t have to use [reactstrap](https://reactstrap.github.io/) together with React but it is a popular library for integrating Bootstrap with React apps.
-If you need it, you can integrate it with Create React App by following these steps:
+If you need it, you can integrate it with Create React Game by following these steps:

 Install reactstrap and Bootstrap from npm. reactstrap does not include Bootstrap CSS so this needs to be installed as well: